-Onouchi Hyakkei Icicles are one of three icicle winter spectacles of Chichibu.
+Onouchi Icicles are one of three icicle winter spectacles of Chichibu.
 The icicles are located in Ogano Town, deep in the Okuchichibu mountain range.
-“Hyakkei” means hundred and the Saitama Prefectural Tourism website translates the icicles name as Onouchi Hundred Icicles.
-However, the icicles are most commonly referred to as the Romanized version of their Japanese name.
-But in 2021 Chichibu announced that they have changed the name to just “Onouchi Icicles”.
+Until 2021 they were called Onouchi Hyakkei.
+“Hyakkei” means hundred and the Saitama Prefectural Tourism website translated the icicles name as Onouchi Hundred Icicles.
+However, they were always most commonly referred to as the Romanized version of their Japanese name.
+They dropped the ‘hyakkei’ in 2021 and now they are just called Onouchi Icicles or Onouchi Tsurara in Japanese.

 The Onouchi icicles are in the Ogano town area of Chichibu district.
 These icicles are made from an artificial flow of water.
 The icicles are then naturally formed by the climate of the area, it is just their water supply is artificial.
 And the locals work strategically to control the flow and thus the formation of the icicles.
 The locals are well praised for not only their ingenuity, but their hospitality.
-In a “normal” (non Coronavirus year) you can receive amezake for free and they have a bonfire lit where visitors can warm themselves.
+In a “normal” (non pandemic year) you can receive amezake for free and they have a bonfire lit where visitors can warm themselves.

 While they may not be natural icicles, they are breathtaking.
 The suspension bridge that runs in front of the icicles adds not only to the scenery, but to the ambiance and thrill of visiting these icicles.
 You can get up close to the icicles thanks to the suspension bridge.
-You can’t use the suspension bridge after sunset.

 Hours: 8 am to 4 pm Sunday to Friday.
 The park is opened until 8 pm on the Saturdays and Sundays that the night light up is on…

-Access Onouchi Hyakkei Icicles
+Access Onouchi Icicles

 The icicles are very hard to get to by public transport, but some say it’s worth the effort.
 You need to get a train to Seibu Chichibu station and then take three buses.
 First you take a bus for the Ogana City office.
 From there you transfer to a bus terminus “Ogana shako”.
 You transfer there to a bus for Sakamoto.
 All in all it takes over an hour and you have to be careful about the bus times as they are very infrequent.
 It is highly recommended that you use a tour bus or come by car.

-Address: 996-1, Kawarasawa, Ogano town Chichibu county (Map in the grey details box at the bottom of the post).
+Address: 996-1, Kawarasawa, Ogano town Chichibu county (Map below).

 The three great icicles of Chichibu